PARE: A Simple and Strong Baseline for Monolingual and Multilingual Distantly Supervised Relation Extraction: Introduction

 \section{Introduction}

-Given a piece of text $t$ mentioning an entity pair $(e_1,e_2)$, the goal of relation extraction (RE) is to predict the relationship between $e_1$ and $e_2$ which can be inferred from $t$.
-Creating datasets for RE is difficult, requiring the need of human annotators to label each instance.
-One way to mitigate this bottleneck is to employ distant supervision (DS) \cite{mintz-etal-2009-distant}.
-Let $B(e_1,e_2)$ denote the set of all instances (pieces of text) in the corpus mentioning entity pair $(e_1,e_2)$ and let $R(e_1,e_2)$ denote all the directed relation edges from node $e_1$ to node $e_2$ in the KB of the corpus.
-Distantly supervised relation extraction (DS-RE), under the ``at-least one'' framework \citep{hoffmann-etal-2011-knowledge} assumes that $\forall r \in R(e_1,e_2)$, there exists at-least one instance in $B(e_1,e_2)$ that expresses the relation $r$ between $e_1$ and $e_2$.
+Given some text (typically, a sentence) $t$ mentioning an entity pair $(e_1,e_2)$, the goal of relation extraction (RE) is to predict the relationships between $e_1$ and $e_2$ that can be inferred from $t$.
+Let $B(e_1,e_2)$ denote the set of all sentences (bag) in the corpus mentioning $e_1$ and $e_2$ and let $R(e_1,e_2)$ denote all relations from $e_1$ to $e_2$ in a KB.
+Distant supervision (DS) trains RE models given $B(e_1,e_2)$ and $R(e_1,e_2)$, without sentence level annotation \cite{mintz-etal-2009-distant}.
+Most DS-RE models use the ``at-least one'' assumption: $\forall r \in R(e_1,e_2)$, $\exists t^r \in B(e_1,e_2)$ such that $t^r$ expresses $(e_1,r,e_2)$.

-Under the MI-ML framework \citep{surdeanu-etal-2012-multi}, models trained on DS-RE are trained and evaluated on the task of predicting all possible relation classes for the ordered pair $(e_1,e_2)$ using multiple instances from $B(e_1,e_2)$ (often called as ``bag'' in the literature).

-Early advances in MI-ML DS-RE revealed that aggregation of instance representations followed by multi-label classification leads to an improvement in performance (as opposed to classifying each instance separately and then pooling the results for the bag).
-A notable paper in this direction introduced intra-bag attention \citep{lin-etal-2016-neural} for the instance-aggregation step.